Deploy Your Ice Applications on the AWS Public Cloud

 - Technically, Ice-based applications can communicate with other Ice-based applications over the Internet and any other public and private IP network.
 However, such communications may or may not be permitted by your Ice license.

 - The Commercial License included with the ZeroC Ice AMIs does not allow communications with applications that use Ice under GPLv2, so you need a separate Commercial License to communicate with applications outside AWS.
-This separate Commercial License is usually free, but is not granted automatically.
 Please contact us for more information.